-At Zion, Holy Mass is celebrated in the Chapel of the Holy Incarnation (located in the Rectory, please use the Parish Office door next to the church for access) as listed in the daily liturgical calendar.
+On Sundays and Major Festivals, Holy Mass is held in the Church.
+On Wednesdays and other spoken Masses, Holy Mass is celebrated in the Chapel of the Holy Incarnation (in the Rectory; please use the Parish Office side door next to the church for access) as listed in the daily liturgical calendar.

 10:00 a.m., Chapel

 This prayer service, which was once common in Lutheran churches, is the morning prayer of the church.
-The service consists of singing Psalms, as well as a Scripture reading, a hymn and various prayers.
+The service consists of singing Psalms and hymns, reading Scripture, and various prayers.

 Matins is prayed every morning at 8:45 a.m. in the Chapel of the Holy Incarnation, located in the Rectory.
 Members and friends of Zion are invited to attend.
-Matins is not prayed on Fridays, or on days when a morning Mass is held.
+Matins is not prayed on days when a morning Mass is held.